-Samsung TecTile 3.0 app released, brings support for multiple actions on a single tag and moreAlex Wagner - Deputy Managing Editor, News Desk
+Samsung TecTile 3.0 app released, brings support for multiple actions on a single tag and moreAlex Wagner - Editorial Director of News and Content

 Samsung today announced a beefy update to its TecTile application, which the company first introduced alongside its programmable TecTile NFC tags earlier this year.
 The Samsung TecTile 3.0 app update brings with it a number of new features, like the ability to program multiple actions to a single TecTile tag, customize different profiles on a tag (like "Office" or "Car" modes) and the option to create private tags that links up with a user's email address, allowing a TecTile tag's command to only be executed on a device with that address.
 The TecTile tags also now have access to more phone settings, like setting airplane mode or changing a ringtone, and can also better integrate with other apps and do things like update a Google+ status.